wrinkledeth/randcast_contracts/design.md

 # Controller Flow / Smart Contract Design

-This note explores all the compenents of the controller contract and how they interact with each other.
+This note explores all the components of the controller contract and how they interact with each other.
 (Note: need to draw a new design diagram)

 We will consider if we can have an improved design for solidity contract.